-The Lens on Climate Change project engages Colorado middle and high school students in film production documenting the effects of climatic and environmental changes on their lives and in their communities.
+The Lens on Climate Change project engaged Colorado middle and high school students in film production documenting the effects of climatic and environmental changes on their lives and in their communities.

 I didn't think global warming was very serious until I was educated about it by [my LOCC mentors].
 I've definitely now realized that it's a big problem and it's my responsibility as a human being to make SOME effort to prevent global warming.
 It would benefit everyone if they had that mindset.

 I've always felt that climate change is real and that something needs to be done.
 I feel that I am going to become more serious about it now though, and I'll start to implement these changes into my life to help with the environment.

-Check out the student films made in our workshops in the Video Library below, and use the Lens on Climate Change educator guide to learn how to do a filmmaking investigation of your own.
+Check out the student films made in our workshops in the Video Library below, and use the LOCC educator guide, Sharing Science with Film, to learn how to do a filmmaking investigation of your own.

 Lens on Climate Change is a workshop that helps students understand the science behind climate change through documentary filmmaking.